doctorsoft2007/OrchardCMSCORE/Dynamic-Compilation.md

 - **Specific runtime assemblies**: Some libraries provides Different implementations for different runtime environments.

 - **Native assemblies**: Some libraries need to provide native implementations for different runtimes environments.
-Because Modules are not intended to be published, we don't care about native outputs.
+Because Modules are not intended to be published themselves, we don't care about native outputs.

 - **Resource assemblies**: Embedded resources in `{project}.resources.dll` files used by the Resource Manager.